shkrazini/udisken/docs/BUILDING.md

 ### UDisks D-Bus API bindings

-Laborious, but not much other choice.
-Ideally UDisks would provide the bindings by itself.

 You absolutely need to have [sdbus-cpp](https://github.com/Kistler-Group/sdbus-cpp) installed, which provides the `sdbus-c++-xml2cpp` program required for this step.